susanjt/pawsprojectFEWD/README.md

 images, and a footer with contact form / input field for email with submit button.

 This project is created with and features
-‘Mobile first’ development, mobile navigation Responsivity
+‘Mobile first’ development, mobile navigation, Responsivity,
-Use of CSS Flexbox/Grid
+Use of CSS Flexbox/Grid,
-Semantic HTML
+Semantic HTML,
-Media queries
+Media queries, and
-Accessibility
+Accessibility.

+CSS Features: Navigation menu that switches from vertical links to a hamburger icon.
+CSS Flexbox to create responsive content that switches from a single column layout to 3 columns, depending on screen size.JavaScript used to create a information form and display submitted when submit button clicked.

 Photo Credits- Mitchell Luo, Simon Berger and Eric Ward- Unsplash.com; Blue Bird @pexels.com